Dhaval1403/ztmBlogs/dhaval.md

 > - What is a PR??
 > - How to solve merge conflicts??

 So, that’s all from my side friends!!
 I hope that you like it and have learnt something from this article.
 If you have any doubts then feel free to ask me in the Zero To Mastery Discord Community.
-I would love to help you out.
 Alright until next time, bye :)